- Live-Versionen: 8

 Press [Ctrl + T] on Windows or [CMD-T] on a Mac to create a new audio track for your next take.
 Unfold the new track by clicking the unfold button in its title bar:

 Remember to activate the new track's Arm button, otherwise you'll end up recording into track 1 again.
 By default, arming one track unarms all others.
 You can, however, independently arm and unarm tracks by [Ctrl + click] on Windows or [CMD + click] on Mac their Arm buttons.
+In Live´s Record/Warp/Launch Preferences you can de-select the "Arm" button under "Exclusive".
 This way you can set up any number of tracks to record simultaneously.

 Obviously, this wouldn't make much sense unless you had set the tracks up to receive different input signals (from each band member, for instance).
 In our example above, we've altered our input selections so that track 1 records input 1 as mono, and track 2 records input 2 as mono.